THE HUMAN SITUATION AND ZEN BUDDHISM

 “There is one true man without a title on the mass of red-coloured flesh; he comes out and goes in through your sense gates.
 If you have not yet borne witness to him, look, look!”

 A monk came forward and asked, “who is this true man without a title?”

 Rinzai came down from his chair and taking hold of his chest demanded, “Speak, speak!”

-The monk hesitated, whereupon, letting him go, Rinzai exclaimed, “What kind of dirt rag is this true man without a title!”
+The monk hesitated, whereupon, letting him go, Rinzai exclaimed, “What kind of shit stick is this true man without a title!”
 So saying, Rinzai went back to his room, leaving the monk to chew on his words.”

 To help the ego awaken and to realize this “true man without a title,” that is, to fully be and truly know itself, there arose among certain Zen teachers—notably those of the Lin-chi or Rinzai School—the use of what is known in Japanese, as the koan.
 This is a development especially of the eleventh and twelfth centuries, when Zen, or Ch’an, Buddhism, having acquired great esteem and wide renown throughout China, attracted many who no longer came out of any compelling existential need.
 Earlier masters would probably have reacted with the same outward indifference and disregard as did Bodhidharma.
 These later teachers, however, in the sincere and compassionate desire to help all inquirers, began now to initiate their relationship to the [student] by means of a koan.